bogdan01m/nobs/README.md

 ## Philosophy

-> *"We don’t measure synthetic Scores.
+> *"We don’t measure synthetic FLOPS.
 We measure how your GPU cries in real life."*

 NoBS was built to understand how different devices — from everyday laptops and PCs to large inference giants — actually perform on real AI tasks.